Skip to content

 What can be done?

 The first thing you need to consider is whether you are aware of the company’s demise.
 I used to check Parler daily so I was immediately aware something was not right with the company.
 But over the years I have revisited accounts to update my password and have discovered the company has vanished or has been purchased by another operation.
 The remedy?
-List all the accounts you have created and visit them at least annually.
+Keep a list all the accounts you have created and visit them at least annually.

 The first element of risk is the ID.
 Unfortunately, it does not take a lot of brain power to track down a person’s IDs.
 I would not sweat that detail because there is absolutely nothing you can do about that.
 Many sites use e-mail addresses or, unfortunately, universal accounts like Google or Microsoft.
 My recommendation is to minimize the use of universal accounts and utilize instead e-mail accounts based on risk.
 I discuss this at length in E-mail: A Method to the Madness.
 In this case, Parler was a potential abuse target so I created a unique e-mail account for Parler.

 The second element of risk is the password.
 No matter what, if a hostile party obtains the password database, a password can be discovered.
 Not to say that is easy.
-Encryption algorithms can be quite complex and sometimes the encrypted password file is itself encrypted.
+Encryption algorithms can be quite complex and sometimes the password database file is itself encrypted.
 But given time and enough computing power, an encrypted password can be reverse-engineered.

 The solution to password management is discussed in detail in Passwords: The Gremlins of Cyberspace.
 But one of the fundamental things to note is that do not use the same password for your bank that you use for something like Parler.
 If a hostile party figures out my Parler password, they will be rewarded with a password that only works for Parler.
 If you are in the habit of using predictable password patterns, I would be sweating bullets.

 The third element of risk is the e-mail address.
 As noted above, I deliberately use multiple e-mail addresses to isolate areas of risk.
 As a result, I have a business-related email address that is virtually never affected by spam traffic.
 But addresses like Parler can have significant vulnerabilities.
 First of all, it is a chatty application.
 Unless you are good at configuring your social media sites, they can dump a lot of information into a mailbox.
-So creating a unique address for a social media site is a good idea.
+So creating a unique e-mail address for a social media site is a good idea.

 A vast majority of the websites where I maintain an account utilize what I classify as a “general purpose” Internet risk.
 You know what I mean.
 It is sites like ESPN, Jimmy John’s, your local newspaper, your favorite car parts vendor and the neighborhood grocery store.
 That e-mail account can get pounded and it has the highest incident of spam traffic.